 HTTP status codes are an essential part of SEO and web development.

-They tell you everything you need to know about the status of a page or request and help you troubleshoot any errors that might appear.
+They tell you everything you need to know about the status of a page and help you troubleshoot any errors that might appear.

-In this post, we will go over the full HTTP status codes list and explain what each one means.
-We’ll also show you how to handle them if you encounter an error.
+This small guide will go over the full HTTP status codes list and explain what each one means.

 Contents: